hevyweb/hw.datepicker/README.md

 |Esc         |close the datepicker|
 |Tab         |next date until the end of the current month|
 |Shift+Tab   |previous date until the very first day of the month and to the buttons, which change month|

+---
+## Responsive design
+By default calendar appears under the input field.
+If there is not enough space, but the page can be scrolled down, it would be scrolled.
+Otherwise, calendar appears above the input field.
+Datepicker also adjusts its position horizontally.
+By default left border of calendar is on the same line as left border of input field.
+If the screen is too small, calendar shrinks and  takes full width.

 ## Demo page
 [https://hevyweb.github.io/hw.datepicker](https://hevyweb.github.io/hw.datepicker/index.html)